 Teens trying to mask or suppress pain caused by trauma, loneliness, social stress, insecurity, and anxiety can turn to a behavior whose negative consequences include addiction and even death: self-medicating with alcohol.

 Learn about using alcohol to self-medicate and how you can help your teen overcome this dangerous behavior.

-It is not hard to understand how self-medication with alcohol occurs.
+It’s not hard to understand how self-medication with alcohol occurs.
 One drink takes the edge off the pain and creates enough relief to pour a second drink.
-Self-medication is a vicious cycle that temporarily relieves pain but causes more real-world problems with relationship issues, academic problems, and physical maladies and dependencies.
+Self-medicating is a vicious cycle that temporarily relieves pain but causes more real-world problems, such as relationship issues, academic struggles, and physical ailments and dependencies.

 Why Teens Self-Medicate

 Despite the risks of and campaigns against drunk driving, messaging promoting responsible drinking, and media portrayals of the negative side of too much drinking, teens continue to self-medicate with alcohol.
 Why?

 Sometimes it’s because other people do it, and the social pressure to conform is immense.
 Your teen may have friends who’ll indulge with them, making it seem like the most obvious choice even when it’s not the healthiest one.
 Some teens even learn it from their parents.
 It can also be as simple as this: Alcohol is used as a form of self-medication to manage or escape difficult emotions.

 When your teen is emotionally hurt, whether it be from trauma or loss, abuse, or mental illness, the pain is difficult to live with.
 Alcohol feels like it might deflect the hurt for a while, even though your teen most likely realizes it won’t solve their problems.